Microscopic Polyangiitis

 Differential Diagnosis

-Many conditions may mimic AAV/MPG and must be excluded before a diagnosis can be established.
-These include:
+Many conditions may mimic ANCA-associated vasculitis/MPA and must be excluded before establishing a diagnosis.
+Some of these processes include:

 Infectious Etiologies